 I had so many plans.
 So many dreams.
-They were supposed to be a crucial part of all of them.
-Without them, the plans will so easily fade away.
+She was supposed to be a crucial part of all of them.
+Without her, the plans will so easily fade away.
 These plans were all well and good, but they lacked the most critical component, timing.
 In the rare instances where hopes and dreams are gifted by luck and happenstance, then I say embrace the blessing.
 What good is planning for the future if you don’t simultaneously pay attention to the present?

-There is no set time on this.
 Everyone has their limits.
-These limits are based on whatever it is they want to base them on.
+These limits are based on whatever it is each person wants to base them on.
 This isn’t a law or even a rule.
 It is a guide.
 Plan for the future, but don’t let that get in the way of living in the present.
 Don’t allow yourself to be blinded to what is, by what isn’t.
 Open your eyes and don’t let the wrong time and place distract you.
 Take a deep breath and understand that things change every day.
 No matter how detailed a plan, or how certain you are that it will succeed, no plan survives contact with implementation.
 You have to be prepared for change.
 Change is inevitable and being prepared for it means making sure you stay focused on the present.